-Krueger, Sautner, and Starks (2020) survey institutional investors on their perceptions of climate risk and actions taken to mitigate it.
+Krueger, Sautner, and Starks (2020) survey institutional investors (mainly senior executives, analysts, and ES specialists) on their perceptions of climate risk and actions taken to mitigate it.
 We study multiple ES issues and focus on ES performance, rather than risk.
-In contrast to our findings, their respondents' main motives for incorporating climate risk into investing are reputation and moral or ethical obligations, rather than financial returns.
-This may be because only 21% are portfolio managers; most are senior executives, analysts, and ES specialists.
+Their respondents' main motives for incorporating climate risk into investing are reputation and moral or ethical obligations, rather than financial returns.
+This is consistent with our results for carbon emissions; in contrast, we find ES in general is incorporated predominantly for financial reasons.

-Giglio et al. (2024) survey retail investors, who do not face constraints such as fiduciary duty, firm policies or fund mandates.
+Giglio et al. (2025) survey retail investors, who do not face constraints such as fiduciary duty, firm policies or fund mandates.
 Most of their respondents expect ESG stocks to underperform, and most ESG-oriented respondents are motivated by ethical considerations or climate hedging, in contrast to the professional investors in our sample.
-McCahery, Pudschedl, and Steindl (2022) investigate SI behavior among private equity and venture capital investors, Bancel, Glavas, and Karolyi (2023) study how finance professionals incorporate ES factors into firm valuation, and Bauer et al. (2024) survey investors on their beliefs about climate risk pricing and their return expectations.
+McCahery, Pudschedl, and Steindl (2022) investigate SI behavior among private equity and venture capital investors, Bancel, Glavas, and Karolyi (2025) study how finance professionals incorporate ES (and G) factors into firm valuation, and Bauer et al. (2024) survey investors on their beliefs about climate risk pricing and their return expectations.